gravitational/teleport/.github/ISSUE_TEMPLATE/flaky_test.md

 labels: flaky tests
 ---

-## Before submitting a new issue (read, and then delete this entire section before submitting)
+## Before submitting a new issue

 Before filing a new issue, search https://github.com/gravitational/teleport/issues?q=is%3Aissue+is%3Aopen+label%3A%22flaky+tests%22 for the flaky test's name to see if the same issue has already been reported.
 If so, double check the `Relevant snippet` to confirm that the specific failure is the same.
-If it is, edit the issue and add your Google Cloud console link to the `Link(s) to logs` list to indicate another failure has occured (this can help us prioritize fixes).
+If it is, please react 👍 to this issue (so we can sort issues by reactions).
+If you have a link to the full log of the test run, please add it to the `Link(s) to logs` section below.
 If instead you've encountered a new failure, edit the issue and copy paste in a new `Failure` section below the existing one(s).

 If there's no existing issue for this test, continue to file a new one: